-Rats, especially the Norway rat, have coexisted with humans throughout the ages – though rats benefit from this more than humans do.
 Where humans go, Norway rats go too, following our food, water, and shelter.
 If you know anything about the plague or other rodent diseases, you know that rats can cause serious problems for humans.

 Norway Rat Identification Guide

 Like other rodents, Norway rats have long, furry bodies, four legs, and small pinkish paws.
 Although they can vary in size and color, they are notably bigger than mice.
 Norway rats grow to around 11 inches in length, have muddy brown coats, and are more roundly shaped than other rats.

-These are some of the largest rodents that commonly infest Baltimore homes, so if you think the mouse in your house is uncommonly large, it’s probably a Norway rat.
+Norway rats are considered some of the largest rodents in Maryland.
+If you think the mouse in your house is uncommonly large, it’s probably a Norway rat.

 Problems Associated With Norway Rats